Colin Fleming: 2010

 The new Davis Cup Captain Leon Smith selected Fleming to take part in Great Britain's vital Davis Cup tie vs Turkey, at Eastbourne, in July alongside Ken Skupski, James Ward, Jamie Baker, and Alex Ward.
 Defeat would have meant Great Britain's relegation to Europe Zone Group III, the lowest tier of the competition.
-Fleming/Skupski secured the 6-3, 6-4, 6-4 win that gave Britain an unassailable 3-0 lead, giving Great Britain a first Davis Cup win in three years.
+Fleming/Skupski secured the 6–3, 6–4, 6–4 win that gave Britain an unassailable 3–0 lead, giving Great Britain a first Davis Cup win in three years.

 At the 2010 Commonwealth Games in Delhi, Fleming and nineteen year old Jocelyn Rae played Mixed Doubles for Scotland.
-They had barely met and didn't even know they were playing together until they arrived. but won the gold medal by defeating the No 1 seeds, Australians Anastasia Rodionova and Paul Hanley, in three sets.
+They had barely met and did not even know they were playing together until they arrived. but won the gold medal by defeating the No 1 seeds, Australians Anastasia Rodionova and Paul Hanley, in three sets.
 Rodionova had already won the Singles and Women's doubles.
 Fleming/Rae were unable to defend their title in 2014 because tennis was not included in the Glasgow Games.
 Fleming also partnered Jamie Murray in the Men's Doubles but they lost in the first round.

 Fleming for the first time competed at the US open and competed at all four grand slams for the first time.
 But fell in the first round in straight sets, once again partnering Ken Skupski.

 In October, Fleming split from Ken Skupski, after defeat in the first round of the St. Petersburg Open, something which was particularly wounding given that the pair were defending the title.
 It meant Fleming's ranking dropped into the 90s when it was in the 60s at the start of the year.